tc39/notes/es6/2015-03/mar-24.md

 #### Conclusion

+- Stage 1 acceptance
-- Stage 1, YK will audit the space.
+  - YK will audit the space.

 ## 6.3 ReverseIterable interface